DakotahGodfrey/react-reddit-client/README.md

 ### **Redux-Persist:**

-To save application state to local storage.
+To save the user's bookmarks and theme preference to local storage.

 ### **React-Markdown:**